 Muffins on the other hand can be found at cafes, usually presented more casually in a rustic manner.
 Compared to cupcakes, which are generally considered a treat for special occasions, muffins are often thought of as a relatively healthy treat that you can have daily, even for breakfast.

 Here are some commonly asked questions about muffins and cupcakes.
 I’ve answered them below.

 Why cupcakes are better than muffins?

 I would say this is very much a preference.
 I know many people who would down a muffin without thinking but feel hesitant when given a cupcake and vice versa.
-For those who think cupcakes are better, it’s likely their fun look, the sweetness, and moist crumbs that won them over.
+For those who think cupcakes are better, their fun look, sweetness, and moist crumbs likely won them over.

 Which is bigger, cupcake or muffin?

 Cupcakes come in different sizes, and so do muffins.
 Generally speaking, muffins and cupcakes are the same sizes, however, muffins tend to dome more and rise higher compared to cupcakes.

 What is the difference between a muffin pan and a cupcake pan?

 So, are you a muffin or a cupcake type of guy/gal?
 Taking into consideration its ingredients, process, and presentation, I would definitely say I prefer cupcakes.
 As a baker, I just find that they’re more complete and more fun to make.

 Did you know about the differences between muffins and cupcakes?
 What did you think were the main differences?
 Did I cover all of them?
 If not, let me know what I missed in the comments section below!About Angie